 Ilene A. Serlin, Ph.D, BC-DMT, is a licensed psychologist and registered dance/movement therapist in practice in San Francisco and Marin county.
 She is the past president of the San Francisco Psychological Association, a Fellow of the American Psychological Association, and past-president of the Division of Humanistic Psychology.
 Ilene Serlin is Associated Distinguished Professor of Integral and Transpersonal Psychology at California Institute of Integral Studies, has taught at Saybrook University, Lesley University, UCLA, the NY Gestalt Institute and the C.G.
 Jung Institute in Zurich.
 Her international work includes trauma work with Syrian refugees in Jordan, and international training programs in Istanbul and China.
 She is the editor ofWhole Person Healthcare (2007, 3 vol., Praeger), over 100 chapters and articles on body, art and psychotherapy, and is on the editorial boards of PsycCritiques, theAmerican Dance Therapy Journal, the Journal of Humanistic Psychology, Arts & Health: An International Journal of Research, Policy and Practice, Journal of Applied Arts and Health, and The Humanistic Psychologist.

-Mark Yang, PsyD, is a licensed clinical psychologist and co-founder and director of the International Institute of Existential-Humanistic Psychology (http://www.iiehp.org), whose mission is to promote Humanistic-Existential Psychology and provide counseling skills training to mental health professionals in Asia.
-He is also an adjunct professor, the director of the Existential-Humanistic Programs in Asia, and the Co-Director of the International Psychology Certificate Program at Saybrook University (www.saybrook.edu).
-He is actively involved in the training and supervision of psychology students from the Humanistic-Existential Perspective throughout Asia.
+Mark Yang, PsyD is an American licensed clinical psychologist and co-founder and director of the International Institute of Existential-Humanistic Psychology (http://www.iiehp.org), whose mission is to promote Existential-Humanistic Psychology and provide counseling skills training to mental health professionals in Asia.
+He is actively involved in the training and supervision of psychology students from the Existential-Humanistic Perspective throughout Asia.
 His professional interests include: Existential Psychology, Individual and Group Psychotherapy, Grief and Bereavement Counseling, Legal and Ethical Issues in Clinical Practice, and Cross-Cultural Psychology.
-He was born in Taiwan and immigrated with his family to the United States when he was nine years old.
-He is also a dog-lover.
+Dr. Yang is the editor of the book Existential Psychology and the Way of the Tao: Meditations on the Writings of Zhuangzi.
+He is also the co-editor of the books Existential Psychology: East-West Volumes 1 & 2.
+Dr. Yang was born in Taiwan and immigrated with his family to the United States when he was nine years old.
+He is also a dog and cat lover